 Our ambition is for all our pupils to be successful, both academically and personally.
-Our pupils consistently achieve outcomes above the national averages.

-Positive Progress 8 scores indicate that pupils who attend Pleckgate High School, make better academic progress compared to other pupils nationally.
-We work hard to make sure your children are well prepared for assessments and examinations at both key stage 3 and key stage 4.
+We work hard to make sure children are well prepared for assessments and examinations at both key stage 3 and key stage 4.
 Our curriculum is well organised and sequenced in order that pupils have the opportunity to revisit key knowledge and learn successfully.
+We are aspirational for children and set ambitious targets combined with excellent teaching and learning so that pupils can achieve the best possible outcomes.
+We have a high-quality careers programme that provides pupils with access to all the information they need to make the right choices for the next stage of their education.

-We want your children to thrive at school and become young leaders.
+We want children to thrive at school and become young leaders.
 We create opportunities for pupils to help them develop confidence.
-For example, Pleckgate is only one of eight schools in the country to be an Anne Frank Trust Link School, our pupils are Anne Frank Ambassadors and promote a society safe from disciminiation and prejudice.
+For example, Pleckgate is only one of eight schools in the country to be an Anne Frank Trust Link School.
+Our pupils are Anne Frank Ambassadors and promote a society safe from discrimination and prejudice.
 Our pupils are also Anti Bullying Ambassadors through our work with the Diana Award, they lead assemblies and act as mentors.
-We encourage all pupils to participate in enrichment activities through sport, music, drama or by working towards the Duke of Edinburgh Award.
-For more information visit pleckgate.com/duke-of-edinburgh